strategineer/personal-website/content/books/2023-11-18/index.md

 ---
-title: "The Ultimate Micro-RPG Book: 40 Fast, Easy, and Fun Tabletop Games"
-authors: "James D'Amato"
+authors: James D'Amato
+books/tags:
+- tabletop roleplaying
 date: 2023-11-18
+params:
+  isbn13: '9781507212868'
 star_rating: 3
-books/tags:
-  - "tabletop roleplaying"
+title: 'The Ultimate Micro-RPG Book: 40 Fast, Easy, and Fun Tabletop Games'
 ---

 A collection of small one shot tabletop RPGs.
 Their quality varies and not all